programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-6.md

 ### Step 1: pdfplumber

 _This first step is optional.
-Feel free to skip it and directly refer to the next step if you already have text files or are using the text files uploaded with this lesson._
+Feel free to skip it and directly refer to the next step if you already have text files or are using the CSV file uploaded with this lesson._

 When working with PDF’s, we need to obtain text data before we can process it using NER.
 PDFs are ubiquitous in today’s publishing landscape, thankfully this means there are plenty of ways to extract their text with a bit of code.